 There are also three other traditional campgrounds around the lake.
 The campgrounds are Bidwell Canyon, Loafer Creek, and Lime Saddle.
 The Lake Oroville State Recreation Area also has some great hiking trails.
 The most popular trail is the Kelly Ridge Point which is a 3-mile moderate trail that has some amazing views of the lake.

 The 5.5 mile Roy Rogers Trail and the longer 8.3 mile Freeman trail are also popular places to hike.
-Lake Oroville is the second-largest reservoir in the state, and it’s one of the best lakes in California for its size, recreation activities, and beauty.
+Lake Oroville is the second-largest reservoir in the state.

 Another great lake in California is New Melones Lake, which is located in the central portion of the state about two hours south of Sacramento.
 New Melones Lake Glory Hole Recreation area is the third-largest reservoir in California.